handsomestone/FUFS/README.md

   ./fufs /tmp/fufs

-  afer all these steps you could have successfully installed fufs on your linux desktop if your account and password is right . you could find your folder and file which are stored in the sina server engine. you can read or write the file in the /tmp/fufs as you like.
+  after all these steps you could have successfully installed fufs on your linux desktop if your account and password is right . you could find your folder and file which are stored in the sina server engine. you can read or write the file in the /tmp/fufs as you like.